opentargets-archive/postgapView/roadmap/ROADMAP.md

   * genes (showing basic gene info)
   * gene-variant links (showing all functional genomics subscores and the aggregated variant2gene score)
 * Filter for GWAS -log(pvalue) using slider (on GWAS variant-disease links)
-* Filter for variant2gene score (which aggregates VEP) using slider (on GWAS variant-disease links)
+* Filter for variant2gene score (which aggregates VEP, GTEx, PCHiC, DHS, Fantom5, Nearest) using slider (on gene-variant links)
+* Filter for individual functional genomics scores (VEP, GTEx, PCHiC, DHS, Fantom5, Nearest) using slider or checkbox (on gene-variant links)
 * Links out where possible to external sources

 ## Known bugs